There’s a ton of betta fish information online, some of it is great and some….isn’t!

 Yes, bettas are tropical fish so need a heater, unless you live somewhere warm without much temperature fluctuation.

-The water temperature should be between 78°-82° F. If you keep them in cold water your betta will be lethargic and could die.
+The water temperature should be between 78°-82° F. If you keep them in cold water your betta will be lethargic and will be more prone to illness.

 Do Bettas Need A Filter?